Jun 14, 2018

 When we don't Forgive

 When we cannot forgive, we sustain the negative bond that tethers you to that person - you eat with him, you sleep with him, spend your day with him and see him first thing when you wake up in the morning.
 This person who hurt you.
 Only forgiveness melts that chain and allows you to move on, free of that person.
-Forgiveness gives you freedom.
+Dealing with Anger gives you freedom.

-As Mark Twain said, "Forgiveness is the fragrance the flower sheds on the heel that has crushed it."
+As Mark Twain said, "Dealing with Anger is the fragrance the flower sheds on the heel that has crushed it."